Bitmapped/UmbBackofficeMembershipProvider/README.md

 ## Usage instructions
 ### Getting started
 1. Before making any configuration file changes, make sure that you have an Administrator-level user account in Umbraco with the same username as the Active Directory account that you will use to login to Umbraco.
-It doesn't matter what you set for the password once UmbBackofficeMembershipProvider is enabled as it will check against Active Directory and not Umbraco for the password.
+It doesn't matter what you set for the password once UmbBackofficeMembershipProvider is enabled as it will check against Active Directory and not Umbraco for the password (unless you enable the fallback option below).

 ### Installing UmbBackofficeMembershipProvider
 2. Add **UmbBackofficeMembershipProvider.dll** as a reference in your project or place it in the **\bin** folder.